lumeland/lume.land/docs/overview/why-static-sites.md

 ### Almost no maintenance

-A static site can live forever without any kind of maintenance (i.e. the database is down, the need to update plugins and other dependencies, etc).
+A static site can live forever without any kind of maintenance (there's no database to restart, plugins to update, etc).
 You can upload a static site and forget about it for years.
 As long as browsers continue to exist and support HTML, CSS, and JavaScript, your static website will continue working like the first day (or even better because browsers are improving over time).

 ### Own your content

-In most static site generators, like Lume, the content is not stored in a remote database guarded by a company, but in files inside your repo, with formats like Markdown, YAML, or JSON.
-This makes your content completely accessible to you, and you can do whatever you want with it, like modify, export, move it, etc.
+In most static site generators, like Lume, the content is not stored in a remote database guarded by a private company, but in files inside your repo, with formats like Markdown, YAML, or JSON that you can open with any text editor.
+This makes your content completely accessible to you, and you can do whatever you want with it, like modify, export, move, reuse, etc.

 ### Better for Web sustainability

-If you care about the environment (you should), static sites are the preferred format for your web due to their lower emissions.
+If you care about the environment (you should), static sites are the preferred format for the web due to their lower emissions.
 According to the [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/#success-criterion-static-vs-dynamic-human-testable):

 > If choosing a code generation tool, use a Static Site Generator in preference